 I had a wild hair and I just had to get out of the house.
-I had found Dominion Park beach by pure accident.
-Driving along Westfield road in Saint John’s New Brunswick, while searching for a birding hot spot at a park on Spooner Island.
-I couldn’t bring the location up on my GPS, so I continued following the road with my old school map.
-I was driving towards what looked like an Island connect by a bridge.
-I saw the sign for a Park and I was thrilled and surprise by the lovely beach.
+I found Dominion Park beach by pure accident.
+I was driving towards what looked like an Island connect by a bridge when I saw the sign for Dominion Beach Park and I was thrilled by the lovely location.

 With the sun blazing and temperatures nearing 30 Celsius, I got my chair, some sun screen, a hat, and sun glasses and walked across the hot sand deposited them on my towel then made my way to the water.
-No bathing suit just shorts and a shirt, I jumped in.
+No bathing suit just shorts and a shirt and I jumped in.
 Floating on the surface, a lady swam up beside me we made small talk about the refreshing water.
 She pointed to fella standing waist deep, arms crossed, looking reluctant to enter the cool water. ” that is Sam”, her pride and joy.
 Home for a surprise visit from the big smoke, AKA Toronto.
-I will save that story for another time but somewhere during a conversation with Sam, that afternoon, he mentioned there was a secret swimming place called “The Cuts.”
+Somewhere during the conversation with Sam, he mentioned there was a secret swimming place called “The Cuts.”

 When I get home, I google it.
 Came right up pictures and all.
 I clicked on directions. and indeed it was an out of the way hidden gem.

-The following Thursday I set out with directions and a plan.
-Off the Trans Canada I exit at 339 towards Cambridge-Narrows, then its left and straight for a while.
-I stop and check my map, at a cross roads then continue over the river and find The Pines Conservation Area.
+The following Thursday I set out with directs and a plan.
+Off the Trans Canada I exit at 339 towards Cambridge Narrows, then its left and straight for a while.
+I stop and check my map at a cross roads then continue over the river and find The Pines Conservation Area.
 I pull in for a quick look.
-There was an art piece at the entrance that look like another piece I saw in Grand-Bay last week.
-I snapped a picture for later comparisons.
+An art piece that look like some I saw in Grand-Bay last week.
+I snap a picture for comparisons later.
 There was portable toilets and picnic tables.
 I follow a trail down to the river front.

 and I was rewarded with a lovely view.
 Not lingering, I had a goal to seek out.
 Out of the park I go left till I come to a corner store.
 I stop in.
 It reminds me of an old fashion store from my childhood, slopped floors dimly lit and damp smelling but stocked with everything a person could want- including an NBLC outlet.
 Behind the counter is a women mid thirties, long black hair. ” Excuse me, do you know where The Cuts, is?”